skinny85/specnaz/docs/reference-manual.md

 you can implement the `org.specnaz.kotlin.testng.SpecnazKotlinFactoryTestNG` interface instead of the Java `SpecnazFactoryTestNG` one.
 `SpecnazKotlinFactoryTestNG` extends `SpecnazKotlin`,
-and gives you the idiomatic Kotlin experience in your TestNG specs.
+and gives you the idiomatic Kotlin experience in your TestNG specs:

 ```kotlin
 import org.specnaz.kotlin.testng.SpecnazKotlinFactoryTestNG